In Memoriam

 The suspect was convicted of murder and sentenced to 99 years.
 He was pardoned July 15, 1939.

-Deputy Hargis was a military veteran and had served with the Nacogdoches County Sheriff’s Office for 25 years.
-He was survived by his wife and five children.
+Deputy Hargis was deputized on January 8, 1923 and had served with the Nacogdoches County Sheriff’s Office for 5 1/2 years.
+He was survived by his wife, Vera Booth Hargis, and their five children.
+Their children’s age ranged from 18 months to 15 years.

 End of Watch: